zvercodebender/community-plugins/README.md

 # Finding a plugin

-All plugins are located in directories inside the main community-plugins repository.
-Browse the main directory to find the list of plugins and navigate into a plugin directory to find the plugin's documentation and source code.
+All plugins are located in directories in the main `community-plugins` repository.
+Browse the main directory to find the list of plugins and navigate to a plugin directory to find the plugin's documentation and source code.

 ## deployit-udm-plugins

-This directory contains XL Deploy plugins that are based on the Unified Deployment Model.
+This directory contains XL Deploy plugins that are based on the Unified Deployment Model (UDM).

 ## deployit-server-plugins